viachiyu/viachu-pocket-client/README.md

 ### User Profile

-Single user, one profile.
+Single user at a time, must log in/sign up.

 ### Features

-Within the app, the group can establish a personalised 'pocket,' where each member will set up and create their own profile.
-This feature provides the flexibility to input expenses, specifying who paid what and how the total should be divided among the group, either evenly or according to individual shares.
+Within the app, the group can establish a personalised 'pocket,' to store all their shared expenses.
+This feature provides the flexibility to input expenses, specifying who paid what and how the total should be divided among the group in regards to who was involved with the expense.
 Additionally, the app offers categorisation options, allowing users to label their expenditures, making it convenient to track expenses related to food, activities, drinks, shopping, and more.

-Additionally, the app will feature a section where members can securely store their preferred payment methods, such as bank details, PayPal email, VenMo numbers, and more.
+The app will feature a section where members can securely store their preferred payment methods, such as bank details, PayPal email, VenMo numbers, and more.
 This ensures that when it's time for reimbursement, individuals can conveniently access the necessary information to make payments, eliminating the need for awkward requests or exchanges of payment details.
+In the profiles section, users can easily check how much they are owed by who, and how much they owe and specifically to who.

 ## Implementation